top of page

 • Supporting coordinated movement through the lower limb

-Osteopathic care often focuses on how movement patterns through the hip and leg influence tension along the IT band.
+Osteopathic care often focuses on how movement patterns through the pelvis, sacrum, hip, and leg influence tension along the IT band and outer knee.

 Physiotherapy